Memorial Scholarship for Autism

 - Answer this question: What do you feel is the biggest obstacle holding back people with autism today?

-- Applicant must be an enrolled undergraduate student at an accredited college or university, or be accepted to begin school as an undergraduate or graduate student at an accredited college or university for the Fall 2018 semester.
+- Applicant must be an enrolled undergraduate student at an accredited college, university, vocational school, or be accepted to begin school as an undergraduate or graduate student at an accredited college or university for the Fall 2019 semester.

 - Applicant must submit their most recent official or unofficial transcript (i.e. high school, college, or post-graduate)

 How to Apply: